OpenSRProject/OpenStarRuler-Launchpad/README.md

         sudo mount --bind "/opt/Projects/SourceControl/SR2-Rising-Stars/Rising Stars" "/opt/Star Ruler 2/mods/Rising Stars"
     ```

-5. Once you have verified that the mounting was successful, open `/etc/fstab` (some distros may use a different file) using a superuser text editor.
-Append a line with the syntax `/SOURCE /DESTINATION none bind` to the file.
+5. Once you have verified that the mounting was successful, open `/etc/fstab` (some distros may use a different file; consult your manual or other OS documentation) using a superuser text editor.
+Append a line with the syntax `SOURCE DESTINATION none bind` to the file.
 Save and exit; your OS should now automatically remount the folder on reboot.
 (Note that paths containing spaces must not be quoted, but must instead replace all spaces with the text `\040`!)
 Example:
     ```
-        /opt/projects/SourceControl/SR2-Rising-Stars/Rising\040Stars /opt/Star\040Ruler\0402/mods/Rising\040Stars none bind
+        /opt/Projects/SourceControl/SR2-Rising-Stars/Rising\040Stars /opt/Star\040Ruler\0402/mods/Rising\040Stars none bind
     ```